HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 - Goal: Setup Hive authorization policies to ensure sales users only have access to code, description columns in default.sample_07

+- Enable Hive on tez by setting below and restarting Hive
+  - Ambari > Hive > Configs
+    - Execution Engine = Tez

+- Confirm the HIVE repo was setup correctly in Ranger
+  - In Ranger > Service Manager > HIVE > Click the Edit icon (next to the trash icon) to edit the HIVE repo
+  - Click 'Test connection'
+  - if it fails re-enter below fields and re-try:
+    - Username: `rangeradmin@LAB.HORTONWORKS.NET`
+    - Password: BadPass#1
+  - Once the test passes, click Save

-- Run these steps from node where Hive (or client) is installed
+- Now run these steps from node where Hive (or client) is installed

 - Login as sales1 and attempt to connect to default database in Hive via beeline and access sample_07 table